Scaffold-Stark/ss2-docs/docs/intro.md

 [Scaffold-Stark](https://github.com/Quantum3-Labs/scaffold-stark-2) is everything you need to get started building decentralized applications on Starknet! 🚀

-⚙️ Built using NextJS, StarknetJS, Scarb, Starknet-React, Cairo and Typescript.
+⚙️ Built using NextJS, StarknetJS, Scarb, Starknet-React, Starknet Foundry and Typescript.

 ## About Scaffold-Stark 2